SPAIA/xiao_sense/README.md

 Set WiFi SSID.
 Set WiFi Password.

-You fursther need to enable the option "Support for external, SPI-connected RAM" annd change "Mode (QUAD/OCT) of SPI RAM chip in use" to "octalmode PSRAM"
+You further need to enable the option "Support for external, SPI-connected RAM" annd change "Mode (QUAD/OCT) of SPI RAM chip in use" to "octalmode PSRAM"

+Set Long filename support to "in heap"

 Set the custom partion table csv to partitions.csv